Linear dynamics of random products of weighted shifts: Study of two examples of non-commuting weighted shifts

 \section{Study of two examples of non-commuting weighted shifts}

 In this subsection, we study two examples of random products of weighted shifts on $X = \ell_p$, $X = c_0$ or $X = H(\C)$ that do not commute.
 These examples rely on weighted ergodic theorems.
 More precisely, let $X$ be either one of these sequence spaces, let $B_w$ and $B_v$ be two continuous weighted shifts on $X$.
-Let $(\Omg, \mathcal{F}, \mu, \tau)$ be a Polish ergodic measure-preserving dynamical system equipped with its Borel $\sigma$-algebra $\mathcal{F}$ and a Borel probability measure $\mu$.
+Let $(\Omg, \mathcal{F}, \mu, \tau)$ be an ergodic measure-preserving dynamical system.
 Let $(A_1, A_2)$ be a non-trivial measurable partition of $\Omg$.
 Suppose that